NordicWayInterchange/interchange/demo/single-node/README.md

 ![Subscribe](../images/subscribe.png)

-Click `Subscriptions` on the right-hand menu, and you should see the newly created subscription in the list.
+Click `Subscriptions` on the left-hand menu, and you should see the newly created subscription in the list.
 The status might be `REQUESTED` for a short time, while the endpoint is being provisioned on the broker, but should end up in a `CREATED` state after a few seconds.

 Click on the three dots on the far right to see the details of the delivery including the [Endpoint](../../GLOSSARY.md#endpoint) to connect to